yandex/gixy/docs/en/plugins/addheaderredefinition.md

 # [add_header_redefinition] Redefining of upstream response headers with directive "add_header"

 Unfortunately, many people consider the use of `add_header` directive for headers redefining a good practice.
-This approach is flawed, which is discussed in Nginx [docs](http://nginx.org/ru/docs/http/ngx_http_headers_module.html#add_header):
+This approach is flawed, which is discussed in Nginx [docs](http://nginx.org/en/docs/http/ngx_http_headers_module.html#add_header):
 > There could be several add_header directives.
 These directives are inherited from the previous level if and only if there are no add_header directives defined on the current level.

 The logic is quite simple: if you set headers at one level (for example, in `server` section) and then at a lower level (let's say `location`) you set some other headers, then the first group won't apply.

-It's easy to observe:
+It's easy to check:
   - Configuration:
 ```nginx
 server {